 The unique approach of our law firm focuses on finding creative and constructive solutions to family law issues of all kinds, solutions which not only protect our clients’ unique needs and concerns, but also protect the financial and emotional stability of the entire family.
 We are able to provide this kind of legal service by favoring conflict-resolution methods such as negotiation, mediation, and arbitration, but we also understand that such methods cannot always succeed in every case, and as such are always prepared to go to trial if necessary in order to secure the rights and future of our clients.

-To speak with our legal team today in a comprehensive and confidential case assessment regarding your divorce, any of its related issues such as child custody, child support, alimony or the division of assets, any kind of post-divorce modification or enforcement matter, or any other kind of family law issue including an appeal, please contact us online, or through our Morristown, NJ office at (973) 710-4366.
+To speak with our legal team today in a strategic planning session regarding your divorce, any of its related issues such as child custody, child support, alimony or the division of assets, any kind of post-divorce modification or enforcement matter, or any other kind of family law issue including an appeal, please contact us online, or through our Morristown, NJ office at (973) 710-4366.